rlancer/google-managed-certs-gke/README.md

 Currently there are two main options:

-* You can [create certs and add them to your ingress controller](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-multi-ssl) - you'll need to manage your own certs, which seems antiquated pre [ Lets Encrypt](https://letsencrypt.org/)
+* You can [create certs and add them to your ingress controller](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-multi-ssl) - you'll need to manage your own certs, which seems antiquated post [ Lets Encrypt](https://letsencrypt.org/)
 * Install a certificate provisioning system on your cluster such as [Cert Manager](https://github.com/jetstack/cert-manager) - involves installing extra apps on your cluster, which you'll have to maintain and pay for